Blended Learning: Definition & Best Strategies | #1 LMS - TalentLMS

 Coming up with the correct blended learning models is part art, part science, and businesses will need to analyze their particular needs and training use cases, as well as their existing courses, to determine where a blended eLearning approach might make more sense over ILT training and vice versa.

-Higher education institutions are naturally a blended learning environment
+Higher education institutions are naturally a blended learning environment.

 Classroom-based training is part of their core competency and attraction to prospective students.
-Yet, increasingly, they are transitioning to the realm of online learning.
+Yet, increasingly they are transitioning to the realm of online learning.

-With access to experienced instructors, classrooms, and lab facilities, higher education institutions can easily produce high-quality webinars and ILT training content in general.
 Blended learning methods are a way to combine these and offer them as a more personalized experience to the millions of remote students participating in eLearning programs offered by conventional higher education institutions.
-Instead of merely studying online material, they can also participate in online sessions and interact with their instructors more personally.
+Instead of merely studying online material, they can also participate in online sessions and interact with their instructors on a more personal basis.

-Blended learning in corporate and workplace training
+Examples of blending learning: corporate and workplace training

 As stated, typical online training lessons can cover a lot of ground with regards to corporate training but aren’t a good fit for subjects that involve physical skills or interpersonal communication.

-In the workplace, assembly line workers, for example, can be taught theoretical courses.
+In the workplace, assembly line workers, for example, can be taught with theoretical courses.
 However, some rounds of physical interaction with the machinery they will operate are essential.

 Blended learning software platforms